- External Grants

 - Student Research

 - Emeritus Faculty Research

 I have my idea and have identified a grant opportunity.
 What do I do next?

 Please contact your designated grant facilitator or liaison.
-Once a grant opportunity has been identified, the PI/PD will need to provide the Office of Research & Grants with the Intent to Submit Worksheet.
+Once a grant opportunity has been identified, the PI/PD will need to provide the Office of Research & Sponsored Programs with the Intent to Submit Form.
 The worksheet needs to be submitted to our office at NUC 341 a minimum of 4 to 5 weeks prior to the submission deadline.
 Our office will send a copy to the Office of Grants & Contracts and will communicate with the grant facilitator or liaison to ensure all entities are aware of the upcoming submission.
 The worksheet is essential to ensure the PI/PD receives assistance throughout the grants process.